andyrdt/refusal_direction/README.md

 ## As featured in

-Since publishing our initial [blog post](https://www.lesswrong.com/posts/jGuXSZgv6qfdhMCuJ/refusal-in-llms-is-mediated-by-a-single-direction), our methodology has been independently reproduced and used many times.
+Since publishing our initial [blog post](https://www.lesswrong.com/posts/jGuXSZgv6qfdhMCuJ/refusal-in-llms-is-mediated-by-a-single-direction) in April 2024, our methodology has been independently reproduced and used many times.
 In particular, we acknowledge [Fail](https://huggingface.co/failspy)[Spy](https://x.com/failspy) for their work in reproducing and extending our methodology.

 Our work has been featured in:
 - [HackerNews](https://news.ycombinator.com/item?id=40242939)